socialgene/socialgene.github.io/docs/precomputed_databases/2023_v0.4.1/dryad/dryad.md

 # Data Description
 The included databases are described [here](../general/).

-One difference is the full SocialGene RefSeq Neo4j database had to be split into 24 parts for hosting on Dryad.
-The resulting parts follow the naming convention `neo4j_db_refseq_base.dump_split_0`, `neo4j_db_refseq_base.dump_split_01`, ..., `neo4j_db_refseq_base.dump_split_23`.
+One difference is the full SocialGene RefSeq Neo4j database and Actinomycetota database had to be split into smaller parts for hosting on Dryad.
+The resulting split files follow the naming convention `neo4j_db_refseq_base.dump_split_0`, `neo4j_db_refseq_base.dump_split_01`, ..., `neo4j_db_refseq_base.dump_split_23`.

-Before use the full database dump file must be merged by downloading all 24 parts and concatenating them together.
+Before using these two database dumps the files must be merged by downloading all of the parts and concatenating them together.

 For example:
 ```bash